Skip to main content

 • Landing zones

-There is not a built-in way to provision and manage the lifecycle of these instances as a single unit in Terraform today, making it difficult to manage each infrastructure root module individually.
+Before Terraform Stacks, there was no built-in way to provision and manage the lifecycle of these instances as a single unit in Terraform, making it difficult to manage each infrastructure root module individually.

-We believe these challenges can be solved in a better and more valuable way than just wrapping Terraform with bespoke scripting and external tooling, which requires heavy lifting and is error-prone and risky to set up and manage.
+We knew these challenges could be solved in a better and more valuable way than just wrapping Terraform with bespoke scripting and external tooling, which requires heavy lifting and is error-prone and risky to set up and manage.

-Stacks are a new approach that help users automate and optimize the coordination, deployment, and lifecycle management of interdependent Terraform configurations, reducing the time and overhead of managing infrastructure.
+Stacks help users automate and optimize the coordination, deployment, and lifecycle management of interdependent Terraform configurations, reducing the time and overhead of managing infrastructure.
 Key benefits include:

-• Improved productivity: Stacks empower users to rapidly create and modify multiple consistent infrastructure configurations with differing inputs together, not individually, all with one simple action.
+• Improved productivity: Stacks empower users to rapidly create and modify consistent infrastructure setups with differing inputs, all with one simple action.
+Users can leverage deployments in a Stack to effortlessly repeat their infrastructure and can set up orchestration rules to automate the rollout of changes across these repeated infrastructure instances.

 Stacks aim to be a natural next step in extending infrastructure as code to a higher layer using the same Terraform shared modules users enjoy today.

-Stacks introduce a new configuration layer, which sits on top of Terraform modules and is written as code.
+Stacks introduce a new configuration layer that sits on top of Terraform modules and is written as code.

 »Components